“Three things in human life are important; the first is to be kind; the second is to be kind; and the third is to be kind,” Henry James

 - Invite autistic children to play dates and birthday parties, especially if they are included in a regular classroom.
 Kevin would come home in tears when he found out a classmate had a party and didn’t invite him.
 Just because someone is shy or has trouble socializing (or non-speaking) doesn’t mean they are unaware.

-- Ask the family if they need help.
+- Ask families who have autistic children if they need help.
 Sometimes a family will need help with the siblings because the autistic child requires more attention.
 If the sibling participates in a sport or activity, ask the parent if you can help by taking them to their practice.

 - Teach your autistic child about kindness.
 Get them involved in volunteering.
 Find something they like to do with the volunteering activity.
 Kevin loved to pick up trash on the beach on “Clean-up Day.”
 Judy Endow has some great suggestions for teaching your child kindness here.